SeventeenSierra/seventeen-sierra/content/pages/index.md

       - type: FeaturedItem
         title: Initiatives
         text: >+
-          SeventeenSierra chooses to invest time, energy and resources on initiatives that need our support.
+          Seventeen Sierra, LLC chooses to invest time, energy and resources on initiatives that need our support.